Leadership Competence in 2026: Key Skills for Digital Success

 Without this type of strategic mindset, you could miss upcoming trends in your industry, finding yourself playing catchup rather than leading the charge to innovate.

 At the same time, a strategic leader won’t simply jump to the latest trend without understanding its benefits and drawbacks.
-Instead of pivoting a call center to be run by AI agents, a strong leader might instead determine ways to leverage AI to make (human) workers’ lives easier.
+Rather than asking ‘what can AI replace?’, strategically competent leaders ask ‘where can AI amplify human strengths?.

 Currently, some of the major digital trends include generative AI, security, and big data, so those are a great place to start.
 As leaders become more fluent in today’s technological innovations, they can start using this understanding to make strategic decisions—or pivots, if needed.